skymeshio/subdir-heroku-buildpack/README.md

+# Heroku subdir buildpack
+The key motivation behind using this buildpack is to have different deployable heroku applications into a single git repository.
 Add as a first buildpack in the chain.
 Set `PROJECT_PATH` environment variable to point to project root.
 It will be promoted to slug's root, everything else will be erased.
 Following buildpack (e.g. nodejs) will finish slug compilation.

 **Disclaimer:** This was originally forked from this repo: https://github.com/timanovsky/subdir-heroku-buildpack